HorizenOfficial/zendoo-cctp-lib/README.md

                                    CFieldElement proofdata,
                                    CScProof certProof,
+                                   CScVKey CertVk) --> bool LoadCswData(Key csw_key,         CTxCeasedSidechainWithdrawalInput cswInput,
+                                 CScVKey ceasedVk,
+                                 CFieldElement certDataHash)   --> bool

-                                   CScVKey CertVk) --> bool LoadCswData(/*key*/pair<txHash, inputPos>, /*value*/ CswProofInputsStruct)   --> bool /*Note: Unlike certs, csw have one proof per input, hence the key is a TxHash,inputPos pair*/ ClearData()                                                                  --> void /*drop all data loaded before*/
+ClearData()                                                    --> void /*drop all data loaded before*/

 BatchVerify()         --> bool True/False if batch verification works correctly or not.
 In case of failure some diagnostic may be retrieved via <TO BE CONFIRMED>
-BatchVerify(tuple<Keys>) --> bool True/False if batch verification works correctly ON THE VALUES CORRESPONDING ON SPECIFIED KEYS ONLY or not.
+BatchVerify(vec<Key>) --> bool True/False if batch verification works correctly ON THE VALUES CORRESPONDING ON SPECIFIED KEYS ONLY or not.
 In case of failure some diagnostic may be retrieved via <TO BE CONFIRMED>

 ```